Skip to main content

 • Investigating this reaction may lead to the product being recalled because of an undeclared allergen.
 Reporting the product reduces the risk of someone else having an allergic reaction to the same product.

-• After managing the allergic reaction, keep the remaining food in its packaging and place it in a container labelled as DO NOT EAT.
-A portion of the remaining food may need to be collected by the health department for testing.
+• After managing the allergic reaction, keep the remaining food in its packaging and place it in a container and label the container with the words 'DO NOT EAT'.
+The food may need to be collected by the health department for testing.

 • It is important to keep the original packaging as it contains all the information about the product including the product name, ingredient label, manufacturer/distributor and the batch number.